 - A more detailed description on how the course will help students explore majors/minors (no more than 1 page), including:

 - How much time and effort will be required of students?

 - Will the class focus entirely on exploring opportunities within the department or will there be additional content as well?

 - How broad of a subject area do you intend to cover?
 We are trying to encourage diversified opportunities for exploring and therefore welcome proposals for classes addressing multiple related fields of study, one field of study, or one sub-field.

 - What networking and mentorship opportunities will students receive as part of this class?
 Possibilities may include close interaction with one or more faculty members, opportunities to ask questions of alumni and/or upper level students, assistance in finding UROPs, etc.

 - Other related information you wish to include.

-Proposals to add subjects to the catalog for IAP or spring 2019 are due to the CoC by Tuesday, October 23, 2018.
+Proposals to add subjects to the catalog for IAP or Spring 2020 are due to the CoC by September 14 and October 5, respectively.

 If you are submitting the proposal to the CoC, please provide your funding request to the Office of the Vice Chancellor at the same time so that we can review it and make a decision on financial support.

 Proposals for funding for special subjects which do not require CoC approval can be turned in to the Office of the Vice Chancellor at any time.